THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 6. Why I love KeySearch

 KeySearch makes it so easy to get keywords for my articles and to calculate which keyword is best for my main keywords.
-It also makes it very easy to seach for topic ideas for future articles.
+It also makes it very easy to search for topic ideas for future articles.
 In fact, I love it so much that I already bought a lifetime membership – which unfortunately was only on offer at their launch and not available anymore.